 It’s the only swim of its kind – you cannot do this anywhere else in the world.

-Meeting at 5.30am sharp at d’Albora Marina ready for a 5.45am departure on-board the 15.8-metre catamaran, manager Adam Wiltshire, a blonde Harry Styles lookalike – much to the joy of all the females on-board – reveals how his job is “a dream come true”.
+You meet at the crack of sparrows at d’Albora Marina in Nelson Bay ready for a 5.00am departure on-board the 15.8-metre catamaran.
+Manager Adam Wiltshire, a blonde Harry Styles lookalike – much to the joy of all the females on-board – reveals how his job is “a dream come true”.

 “It doesn’t get much better than this,” he smiles as we don our wetsuits and get onto the boat.
 “We get to spend the best part of the day on the water, surrounded by dolphins.
 They’re so friendly and curious, and some of the pods will stay with us for hours, other times we might swim with several different pods a day – and they love a good singsong.”